Corporate Governance Guidelines

 1. Size of the Board.
 Consistent with the Company’s Articles of Incorporation and Bylaws, the Board believes that the size of the Board generally should be within a range of five and fifteen.

-The Corporate Governance and Nominating Committee shall develop and review criteria for the selection of qualified directors and the evaluation of nominees, including nominees properly submitted by the shareholders.
-The Corporate Governance and Nominating Committee should also evaluate on an ongoing basis all directors and director candidates based on such criteria and seek to assure that specific talents, skills and other characteristics that are needed to increase the Board’s effectiveness are possessed by an appropriate combination of directors.
-In conducting its evaluation, the Corporate Governance and Nominating Committee may consider many factors, including a candidate’s professional and educational background, industry knowledge, financial acumen and business experience, and may take into account other issues, such as Board diversity, required public disclosure and antitrust matters.
+The Governance Committee shall develop and review criteria for the selection of qualified directors and the evaluation of nominees, including nominees properly submitted by the shareholders.
+The Governance Committee should also evaluate on an ongoing basis all directors and director candidates based on such criteria and seek to assure that specific talents, skills and other characteristics that are needed to increase the Board’s effectiveness are possessed by an appropriate combination of directors.
+In conducting its evaluation, the Governance Committee may consider many factors, including a candidate’s professional and educational background, industry knowledge, financial acumen and business experience, and may take into account other issues, such as Board diversity, required public disclosure and antitrust matters.

 In assessing the materiality of any existing or proposed director’s relationship with the Company, the Board will consider all relevant facts and circumstances.
 Material relationships can include, but are not limited to, commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships.